 Income Tax Rules for NRI Returning to India

 Non-Resident Indians or NRIs, just like any other individual taxpayer in India, need to follow the income tax rules when returning to India as mentioned under the Income Tax Act of India.
 This certainly means that any NRI individual needs to submit his/her taxes on time and also submit a valid and duly filled in Tax Return as stipulated under the Income Tax Act of India.

 NRI Returning to India Permanently

 There are scenarios when a Non-Resident Indian or any individual residing outside the national boundary of India plans to return back to India permanently.
 Though an NRI is considered almost similar to any other ordinary taxpayer within India, it is important to understand the NRI returning to India permanently tax implications who are planning to return back to their homeland permanently.

-Prior to understanding the NRI returning to India permanently tax implications, it is important to be clear regarding our definition of NRI.
-An individual would be considered to be a Non Resident Indian or NRI if he/she is a citizen of India or is a person of Indian origin who stays outside India but such individual visits India in any year and the period of total stay in India is less than 182 days in that particular relevant tax year (Usually financial year starting April 1 to March 31 is considered to be a tax year as well).
+Prior to understanding the income tax rules for an NRI returning to India, it is important to be clear regarding the definition of NRI.
+An individual would be considered a Non Resident Indian or NRI if he/she is a citizen of India or is a person of Indian origin who stays outside India but such individual visits India in any year and the period of total stay in India is less than 182 days in that particular relevant tax year (Usually financial year starting April 1 to March 31 is considered to be a tax year as well).
 Another way of defining Non-Resident Indian is if the individual is not physically present in India for 60 days or more in any financial year and 365 days or more in the four consecutive financial years prior to the relevant financial year.

 Income Tax Rules For NRI